teeman60/Rails_project/README.md

 - Restaurant's show page should have the restaurant's average rating and a link to the reviews made about it

-- Restaurant's show page should have the restaurant's location a link to the location show page
+- Restaurant's show page should have the restaurant's location and a link to the location show page

-- Restaurant's show page should have the restaurant's menu a link to the food show page
+- Restaurant's show page should have the restaurant's menu and a link to the food show page

 # Review
 - Review show page should be able to find reviewers(User name)